A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Speech-centric Machine Learning

 \chapter{Speech-centric Machine Learning}

-We first introduce basic preliminaries of speech-centric ML systems to help the audience with a more in-depth understanding of the trustworthy aspect of speech-centric ML systems.
-Specifically, we provide a concise summary of speech-centric ML tasks, commonly used speech datasets, and speech modeling approaches.
+To begin with, we introduce the fundamentals of speech-centric ML systems to offer the audience a more in-depth understanding of the trustworthy aspect of such systems.
+Our aim is to provide a concise summary of speech-centric ML tasks, commonly used speech datasets, and speech modeling approaches.